mrakgr/Trading-Journal/journal_2025.md

 But I want to do my best to find out where my real limits are.

 4:40pm.
 For all I know, maybe I'll learn to love reading the tape.

+4:45pm.
+I could have read this book back in 2010.
+And it would have told me that I need to learn to read the tape.

+But with 3k account, I am not sure that I would have had the guts to buy the data for the L2 feed.

+Even right now, I have to think hard about whether I want to spend 30$ on something or not.